wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### The workbook approach

 One of the very few things that are not standard in _wxMaxima_ is that it organizes the data for _Maxima_ into cells that are evaluated (which means: sent to _Maxima_) only when the user requests this.
 When a cell is evaluated, all commands in that cell, and only that cell, are evaluated as a batch.
 (The preceding statement is not quite accurate: One can select a set of adjacent cells and evaluate them together.
-Also, one can instruct _Maxima_ to evaluate all cells in a workbook in one pass.) _wxMaxima_'s approach to submitting commands for execution might feel unfamiliar at the first sight.
+Also, one can instruct _Maxima_ to evaluate all cells in a workbook in one pass.) _WxMaxima_'s approach to submitting commands for execution might feel unfamiliar at the first sight.
 It does, however, drastically ease work with big documents (where the user does not want every change to automatically trigger a full re-evaluation of the whole document).
 Also, this approach is very handy for debugging.

 If text is typed into _wxMaxima_ it automatically creates a new worksheet cell.
 The type of this cell can be selected in the toolbar.
 If a code cell is created the cell can be sent to _Maxima_, which causes the result of the calculation to be displayed below the code.
 A pair of such commands is shown below.